seblindfors/ConsolePort/README.md

   - Shift: Target nearest enemy
   - Ctrl: Focus target
   - Ctrl+shift: Target focus target

+<h4>4.4.
+World interaction</h4>
+Interacting with the game world can only be done the conventional way; by clicking with the mouse.
+All API functions for looting and clicking items on the ground are blocked and cannot be called from unsecure code.
+Use R3 (right stick button) to click items in 3D-space, loot mobs and interact with NPCs.
+If you don't have a double right mouse button click macroed to your R3 button, looting can be quite cumbersome, since you have to click the button twice.
+If you think this is too much of a hassle, get the item <b>Findle's Loot-A-Rang</b>, an item which will loot all nearby corpses.

 <h2>5.
 Known issues</h2>
 - Opening several frames while in combat may cause unresponsiveness until they are re-opened.